NassyKova/no_geography/README.md

 - flask-jwt-extended

-> ## R8	Describe your projects models in terms of the relationships they have with each other
+> ## R8	Describe your projects models in terms of the relationships they have with each other 1 provider can have many tours.
+1 provider has one address.
+1 tour has 1 address
+1 addrees has 1 postcodes
+1 booking has one tour
+1 client can have many bookings
+1 tour has 1 address
-> ## R9	Discuss the database relations to be implemented in your application
+> ## R9	Discuss the database relations to be implemented in your application erd vs models
-> ## R10	Describe the way tasks are allocated and tracked in your project
+> ## R10	Describe the way tasks are allocated and tracked in your project trello board